 Eovist® (gadoxetate disodium) injection

-Eovist® is the first and only gadolinium-based MRI-contrast agent approved for intravenous use in T1-weighted magnetic resonance imaging (MRI) of the liver to detect and characterize lesions in adults with known or suspected focal liver disease.
+Eovist® is a gadolinium-based MRI-contrast agent approved for intravenous use in magnetic resonance imaging (MRI) of the liver to detect and characterize lesions in patients with known or suspected focal liver disease.

 Eovist® Overview and Characteristics